Les Ailes de la Mode

 Les Ailes de la Mode Inc. was a Quebec department store chain.
-Its flagship store was in downtown Montreal and was the anchor tenant of the Complexe Les Ailes.
+Its flagship store was in downtown Montreal and was the anchor tenant of the Montreal Eaton Centre.
 Les Ailes de la Mode also subleased a section of their department stores to Bowring Brothers.

-Les Ailes de la Mode was last based in Toronto, Ontario alongside parent company Fairweather I.N.C Group.
-Prior to 2005, it was based in Boucherville, Quebec as part of the San Francisco Group.
+Les Ailes de la Mode was originally based in Boucherville, Quebec as part of the San Francisco Group.
+In 2005, it moved in Toronto, Ontario alongside its new parent company Fairweather I.N.C Group which also owns the retail chains Fairweather, International Clothiers and Stockhomme.

 History

 Founding and early growth

-Les Ailes de la Mode was founded in 1993 by Paul Delage Roberge as a division of its San Francisco women clothing chain.
+Les Ailes de la Mode was founded by Paul Delage Roberge as a division of its San Francisco women clothing chain.
 The name "Les Ailes de la Mode" was derived from a magazine of the same name that was founded in 1988 by Jean Delage Roberge.

 Les Ailes de la Mode opened its first store in 1994 at Mail Champlain in Brossard, Quebec.
 At the time, the two-story location featured a pianist who would play throughout the store, a restaurant, a coffee shop named Brulerie-les-Ailes, and a talking bear in the children's section.
 The popularity of Les Ailes de la Mode inspired an IMAX theatre which was opening at the same mall in 1996 to call itself Imax Les Ailes.

 Les Ailes de la Mode established an image as an upscale department store selling prestigious apparel and cosmetic brands, including Hugo Boss, Versace, G-Star, Dolce & Gabbana, Tommy Hilfiger, Armani, Nautica, Polo Ralph Lauren, DKNY, Diesel, Jones New York, Calvin Klein, Guess, Lancôme, and Chanel.

 In 1996, Les Ailes de la Mode opened a 60,000 sqft store at Carrefour Laval, in a space which occupied a Pascal hardware store five years before.

 The third Les Ailes de la Mode store opened in 1997 at Place Sainte-Foy in Sainte-Foy, Quebec.
 As with the Brossard store, it had a 'Brulerie-les-Ailes as well as a Côté Jardin restaurant in the mezzanine.
 In this particular store, there was a small play area for kids.

 In 2001, Les Ailes de la Mode opened its fourth store in Bayshore Shopping Centre in Nepean, Ontario.